Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Introduction

 here $x_{it}$ is a decision variable corresponding to the fraction of resource $i$ matched to arrival $t$.
 Constraints \eqref{expectedconserve} enforce that the capacity constraint is satisfied in expectation, for every resource.
 We let the capacity of each resource be 1 w.l.o.g..\footnote{Results for the case of unit capacity of each resource generalize to arbitrary capacities.
 Given a setting with inventory $c_i$ for resource $i$, consider a unit inventory setting where in place of resource $i$ we now have $c_i$ resources each with inventory of 1 and arrivals that have edges to all $c_i$ vertices for every edge $(i,t)$ in the original instance.
 Offline algorithm knows all arrivals in advance and thus knows these copies represent the same resource.
-Therefore, $OPT(F)$ and $OPT(C)$ remain unchanged and an algorithm for the unit inventory case can be used for arbitrary inventory levels without loss in guarantee. } Similarly, constraints \eqref{conserve} enforce that the matched fractions of every arrival sum to at most 1.
+Therefore, the optimal offline value remains unchanged and an algorithm for the unit inventory case can be used for arbitrary inventory levels without loss in guarantee. } Similarly, constraints \eqref{conserve} enforce that the matched fractions of every arrival sum to at most 1.
 We call this the \emph{expectation} LP as the capacity constraints need only hold in expectation.
 Due to the simplicity of this LP, when evaluating competitive ratios against offline one often chooses to use the upper bound $OPT(LP)$.
-In absence of the stochastic component (all probabilities one), the offline and LP converge and we have $OPT(C)=OPT(LP)$.
-In general, it is known that there are simple instances with a gap of up to $(1-1/e)$ between $OPT(F)$ and $OPT(LP)$ i.e., $OPT(LP)$ can be as large as $(1-1/e)^{-1}OPT(F)$.\footnote{Consider one unit of a single resource with unit reward and $m$ identical arrivals that have an edge to the resource.
-Suppose that all edge probabilities are identically equal to $1/m$.
-The best that any offline algorithm can do is to match each arrival as long as the resource is still available.
-While this gets expected reward $(1-1/e)$ for $m\to +\infty$, the optimal value of LP equals 1 \cite{brubach2,deb}.} Nonetheless, the benchmark given by this LP is at least as strong as offline and sufficiently weaker than offline algorithms that know the outcomes of the rewards in advance.
-In fact, it is possible to get algorithms that are $1/2$ competitive against such an LP using a deterministic greedy or even non-adaptive policies (see \cite{negin,mehta}).